Rustam-Z/big-data/Big Data/big_data.md

 - Moreover, they are not connected via wifi, but via cables (optical).
 Together they make the cluster.

 **Deployment nodes**
-- *Fully distributed mode*: each service runs on a seperate hardware.
+- *Fully distributed mode*: each service runs on a separate hardware.
 Used in production.
 Service means (namenode, secondary namenode, job tracker, and data node).
 - *Pseudo distributed mode*: All services run on the same machine but with a different JVM (testing)
 - *Standalone mode*: All services run on the same machine and on the one JVM.

 **Functionality of each component**
 - Master node
-    - Namenode = central file system manager, the centralpice of HDFS
+    - Namenode = central file system manager, the central piece of HDFS
     - Secondary namenode = data backup of name node (not a hot standby), kind of checkpoint.
     - Job tracker: Centralized job scheduler
 - Slave nodes
     - Data nodes: machines where the data gets stored and processed.
 All big data processing happens on the data node.
-    - Task tracker: track the activiteies happing on the data node, and report it to job tracker.
+    - Task tracker: track the activities happing on the data node, and report it to job tracker.
 Each data node has its task tracker.
 - Note: Every slave node keeps sending a heart beat signal to the name node once every 3 seconds to state that they are alive.
 What happens is when the data node goes down?

-**NOTES**
+**EXTRA NOTES**
 - [Are Secondary NameNode and Standby node mean the same thing?](https://community.cloudera.com/t5/Support-Questions/Are-Secondary-NameNode-and-Standby-node-mean-the-same-thing/td-p/221582)
 There are two different concepts.
 HDFS can be deployed in two modes.
 1) Without HA 2) With HA.
 In without HA mode, HDFS will have Namenode and Secondary Namenode.
 Here, secondary namenode periodically take snapshot of namenode and keep the metadata (fsimage) and audit logs up to date.
 So in case of Namenode failure, Secondary Namenode will have copy of latest namenode activity and prevent data loss.
 In HA mode, HDFS have two set of Namenodes.
 One acts as active namenode and another acts as Standby Namenode.
 The duties of standby namenode is similar to Secondary namenode where it keeps the track of active namenode activity and take snapshot periodically.
 Here, in case of active namenode failure, standby namenode automatically takes the control and becomes active.
 This way user will not notice the failure in namenode.
 This way High availability is guaranteed.
 - Secondary NameNode is not required in HA configuration because the Standby node also performs the tasks of the Secondary NameNode

 **What is the job in Hadoop eco system?**
 - A job is a *task* submitted to the cluster by the user